Supercharging Imbalanced Data Learning With Energy-based Contrastive Representation Transfer: Energy-based Causal Representation Transfer

-Inspired by \citet{teshima2020few}, we artificially augment the minority feature representations $\zv$ via random permutations in the source space ${\cal S}$, as shown in Figure \ref{fig:aug}.
-Provided the assumed conditional independence of the sources, the features $\Zv^{m}$ corresponding to label $y=m$ are generated by $\Zv^{m} = f_\psi^{-1}(\Sv^{m})$, where each dimension in the source representation $[\Sv^{m}]_j \sim q([\sv]_j|y=m)$ are independently and {\it implicitly} sampled as described below.
-Specifically, using the (estimated) de-mixing function $f_\psi(\zv)$, we can obtain an approximate empirical source distribution for each $y=m$, {\it i.e.}, $S^{m} \triangleq \{\sv_{i} = f_\psi(e_{\theta}(\xv_{i}))|y_i=m \} = \{ \sv_i \}_{i=1}^{n_m}$, where $S^{m}$ is a collection of $n_m$ samples of $q(\sv|y=m)$.
-Then, we can draw new artificial samples $\tilde{\sv}^{m}\sim q(\sv|y=m)$ by randomly permuting the coordinates within elements $S^{m}$ independently via \beq \tilde{\sv}_{\ov}^{m} = ([\sv_{o_1}^{m}]_1, [\sv_{o_2}^{m}]_2, \cdots, [\sv_{o_d}^{m}]_d), \eeq where $\ov=(o_1, \cdots, o_d)$ is a random permutation of $(1,\ldots,n_m)$.
+\beq \tilde{\sv}_{\ov}^{m} = ([\sv_{o_1}^{m}]_1, [\sv_{o_2}^{m}]_2, \cdots, [\sv_{o_d}^{m}]_d), \eeq where $\ov=(o_1, \cdots, o_d)$ is a random permutation of $(1,\ldots,n_m)$.
 Note we have used $\tilde{\sv}_{\ov}^m$ to emphasize that the source point is artificially created via permutation $\ov$.
 We call this procedure {\it nonparametric augmentation} because it does not make distributional assumptions for $q(\sv|y=m)$.
 However, below we will discuss its limitations and consider an alternative where a parametric form is assumed.
 While it is tempting to refine the predictor $h_{\phi'}(\zv)$ with artificial features augmented via $\tilde{\zv}^{m} = f_\psi^{-1}(\tilde{\sv}^{m})$, in Section~\ref{sec:imp_crt} we will argue that it stands to benefit more from training a new predictor directly based on source representations, {\it i.e.}, $h_{\phi}(\sv)$, without the need for inverting $f_\psi(\zv)$.

-{\bf Model refinement.} Now we can leverage the augmented data to refine the prediction model.
-For minority class $y=M$, we optimize the following objective